XcalableMP/manual/en/tutorial-local.rst

 .. note:: XMP/Fortran has upward compatibility with Fortran 2008.

 The basic unit of execution in the local-view is called "image" while it is called "node" in the global-view model.
-The two words has the same meaning in XMP.
+The two words have the same meaning in XMP.

 Coarray declaration
 -------------------